OpenWeightDatabase/OpenWeightDatabase/CONTRIBUTING.md

 Great, it will be easy for you!
 You have two ways to propose new items, depending on your skills:

 * **East way**: use one of the two forms available in the [issues creation menu](https://github.com/OpenWeightDatabase/OpenWeightDatabase/issues/new/choose).
 Your issue will be handled by someone to create a PR.

 * **More complex way**: Open a PR with your contribution.
+Weights are saved in the `db/` folder under the CSV format.
+Then, they are rendered into Markdown files that can be handled by `mdbook` easily, using the `render.sh` script.
-We use `mdbook` to automatically generate the HTML pages from the Markdown content.
-Add your item(s) to the appropriate Mardowm file under `src/`, and then run `make build` to build the HTML pages.
+  * We use `mdbook` to automatically generate the HTML pages from the Markdown content.
+Add your item(s) to the appropriate CSV file under `db/`, and then run `bash render.sh` and `make build` to build the HTML pages.

 ### I do not have a GitHub account